llingg/docs-opmanual_autolab/book/opmanual_autolab/40_localization_system/44_localization_demo.md

 The watchtowers need a slightly modified version of the duckiebot interface.

-The following commands should be run on every watchower.
+**The following commands should be run on every watchower**.
 If you named them with numbers (Watchtower01 to watchtowerXX), then you can easily make for loops in shell.

 First, remove the duckiebot interface that is running: